-The doors opened promptly at nine thirty, with the entire mob making a thoroughly dignified walk over to the only expected credit of the day.
+The main doors opened promptly at nine thirty, and the entire mob made a dignified walk over to the only expected credit of the day.
 The French Revolution (#1068) train gave rise to the first bit of unintentional humour of the trip, a sign advising people to prevent from being injured, please take off your earrings while running.
 This advice, or at least the advice the writers intended, is generally pertinent for any eighties-vintage Vekoma product.
 This model was no exception, with four nasty jolts evenly spaced throughout the course.
 On the whole though the ride was probably a seven out of ten, with bonus points going for the not inconsiderable length and the interaction with other rides and theming.

 Theming is one of the signature features of Lotte World.
 Considerable money has clearly been spent making the various rides look top notch.
 The most impressive of the lot was Pharaoh's Fury, a tracked jeep ride along the lines of Disney's Indiana Jones.
-The queue line passed through numerous rooms filled with replica egyptian artifacts, with even the walls and ceilings finished to a very high standard.
+The queue line passed through numerous rooms filled with replica Egyptian artefacts, with even the walls and ceilings finished to a very high standard.
 Once on board the ride itself borrows considerably from the Disney version, which is no bad thing.
 It's also no harm to note that this ride is actually located on the fourth floor of the park, with one memorable moment where the car tilts suddenly sideways threatening to let passengers experience a short and final freefall.
-Presumably this is why the vehicles have seatbelts!
+Presumably this is why the vehicles have seat belts!

 On previous trips to Asia my travels have brought me to unique amusement attractions that leave the rider wondering what controlled substance the ride designer was partaking of.
 It wasn't altogether surprising to find one such ride here, in the Comet Express powered coaster.
 The scenery can best be summarised as Space Mountain, or rather it can't; there's much more of it than the Disney rides.
 Think of it as a multipurpose planetarium and you have the basic idea.
 The train consists of thirteen free spinning two seater cars.
 Once the ride gets up to full speed the resulting forces are very powerful, with riders pinned into the back (and sometimes the side) of their seats.
 It was impossible to resist riding a second time even though I felt distinctly dizzy after round one.